Doaks, Ridder help No. 6 Cincinnati run past Houston 38-10

 The Bearcats (6-0, 4-0 American Athletic Conference) extended their school-record home winning streak to 18 games.

 Doaks found a huge hole on a third-and-1 play in the first quarter and raced 72 yards, setting up his 2-yard touchdown run two plays later.
+Doaks’ career-long run came on his second carry.

+“It really warms you up, gets you ready to go,” he said.
+“I got in the end zone, eventually.”

 Doaks had 109 all-purpose yards in the first quarter.
 He had 11 carries for 166 yards by halftime.